 Interested?
 Contact: Daria Ettinger for information and an application

 Emergency Medicine Clinical Research: Syncope Study

 Dr. Benjamin Sun and his research team are looking for volunteers to conduct follow-up calls to study participants across 12 research sites nationwide in his Syncope project.
 This is a great opportunity to help out, and better get to know, the OHSU Center for Policy and Research in Emergency Medicine (CPR-EM).
 Our CPR-EM faculty are fully supportive of the research volunteers and readily available to help discuss future career plans as well as assist volunteers in whatever manner possible required to advance toward their career goals.
 Educational opportunities will also be available to those interested to gain valuable exposure in conducting a multi-center clinical research project.
-Shadowing opportunities will be offered by our core CPR-EM faculty upon completion of ≥ 1year of volunteering with the Syncope call group.
+Shadowing opportunities will be offered by our core CPR-EM faculty upon completion of ≥ 3 months of volunteering with the Syncope call group.